 This paper is first and foremost related to the literature on multidimensional skills (Lise and Postel-Vinay (2020), Alon and Fershtman (2019), Gibbons and Waldman (2004), Lindenlaub and Postel-Vinay (2020), Lindenlaub and Postel-Vinay (2023), Lindenlaub (2017), Lamo et al. (2011), Guvenen et al. (2020)).
 The paper is also related to the large literature on worker displacement.
 In particular, it is related to the literature documenting that displaced workers who switch industries (Neal (1995), Parent (2000), Carrington and Fallick (2017), Kletzer (1996)) and/or occupations (Kambourov and Manovskii (2009), Milgrom (2023)) suffer larger earnings losses and that task and occupational skill distance is an important determinant of wage losses (Gathmann and Schönberg (2010), Ormiston (2014), Nawakitphaitoon and Ormiston (2015)).
-Different from Hernandez Martinez et al. (2022) who suggest a measure of specialization characterized as dead-end skill portfolios and from Macaluso (2017) whose skill remoteness measure is similar to our specialization measure, we show that specialization has not only negative, but also positive effects on worker outcomes.
-The paper is most closely related to Dustmann and Meghir (2005) and Neal (1995) who also use displaced workers to study transferable skills.
+The paper is closely related to Dustmann and Meghir (2005) and Neal (1995) who also use displaced workers to study transferable skills.
+Our work is complementary to two recent analysis with a focus on the outcomes of displaced workers with multidimensional skills across different labor markets, Macaluso (2023) and Hernandez Martinez et al. (2022).2 Differently from Macaluso (2023), we do not consider variations in labor demand across different locations for a small set of broad occupation groups but instead analyze differences in skill returns across fine occupation groups in broad labor markets.
+While Macaluso (2023) answers the question of how location affects displacement outcomes for a given skill, we analyze which skill sets are more favorable to possess after a displacement event in a given labor market.